simon-donike/Remote-Sensing-SRGAN/README.md

 #### Tracking
 tracking via this WandB run: [Run](https://wandb.ai/simon-donike/2023_SRGAN/runs/7ldju4hr)
 #### Example Validation Image
-Even though noise was added, good results form the syhntetic MISR revisits.
+Even though noise was added, we see good results from the syhntetic MISR revisits.
 Especially visible in this run is the problematic SR of urban images, where more rural textures are pasted especially in suburban areas.
 ![Experiment 7 Example Image](resources/synth_MISR.png)

 ## Experiment 3: MISR on real Sentinel-2 time series